-We anticipate that, given the continuing challenging market conditions, deliveries to customers of the Volkswagen Group in 2022 will be 5% to 10% up on the previous year.
+We anticipate that, given the continuing challenging market conditions, deliveries to customers of the Volkswagen Group in 2022 will be similar to the previous year.
 This assumes that the Covid-19 pandemic will not flare up and that shortages of intermediates and commodities will become less intense.
 The 2022 fiscal year will continue to be affected by shortfalls in supply due to the structural shortage of semiconductors.
-We anticipate that the supply of semiconductors will improve in the second half of the year, compared with the first half.
+We anticipate that the supply of semiconductors will improve further in the fourth quarter.
+Disruptions in logistics may additionally have an adverse impact.

 Challenges will arise particularly from the economic situation, the increasing intensity of competition, volatile commodity and foreign exchange markets, securing supply chains and more stringent emissions-related requirements.
 We expect the sales revenue of the Volkswagen Group in 2022 to be 8% to 13% higher than the prior-year figure.
 It is alsomanticipated that the 2022 sales revenue of the Passenger Cars Business Area will be 5% to 10% higher year-on-year.
 In terms of operating result for the Group before and after special items, we forecast an operating return on sales in the range of 7.0% to 8.5% in 2022.
 In terms of operating result for the Passenger Cars Business Area before and after special items, we expect an operating return on sales in the range of 8% to 9% in 2022.
 For the Commercial Vehicles Business Area, we anticipate an operating return on sales of 4% to 5% amid a

 strong year-on-year increase in sales revenue, including Navistar.
 In the Power Engineering Business Area, we expect